RIGHT HANDED PITCHER

 Rowland didn’t have a successful season in high A. He didn’t exactly get bombed; opponents hit .268 against him and he did an OK job of keeping the ball in the park, giving up ten HRs.
 But his K rate was lower than ever and he had control problems at times.
 He had a huge platoon split, as lefties hit .352 against him and righties .214.

-Rowland will probably return to Bradenton in 2014.
-He’ll pitch all year at age 22 which won’t be a bad age for the level.
+Rowland will return to Bradenton in 2014, with his role being uncertain at the start of the season.
+He’ll pitch all year at age 22, which won’t be a bad age for the level.

 |Baseball Reference — Minors

 |Signing Bonus: $395,000